leahkemp/pipeface/docs/pipeface/setup.md

 ```

 > [!NOTE]
-> If you provide an aligned BAM and set `in_data_format` to `aligned_bam`, the pipeline will start from post-alignment processes.
+> - If you provide an aligned BAM and set `in_data_format` to `aligned_bam`, the pipeline will start from post-alignment processes.

-> [!NOTE]
-> If you provide an aligned BAM but set `in_data_format` to `ubam_fastq`, the data will start from the beginning and the aligned BAM will be re-aligned.
+> - If you provide an aligned BAM but set `in_data_format` to `ubam_fastq`, the data will start from the beginning and the aligned BAM will be re-aligned.

-> [!NOTE]
-> Providing an aligned BAM assumes that the file was generated with minimap2 and the minimap2 `-Y` flag was used (soft clipping for supplementary alignments).
+> - Providing an aligned BAM assumes that the file was generated with minimap2 and the minimap2 `-Y` flag was used (soft clipping for supplementary alignments).

 Specify the path to the reference genome and its index.
 Eg: